Trebuin/apple_set_os-loader/README.md

 4. Copy bootx64.efi from this repository to /EFI/Boot

 5. If you dont have Windows installed, you need to bless the efi so the efi will run at startup.

+Update:
+When you start up using the option command to select the OS drive, you'll be presented a 5 second countdown where you can turn on/plug in your egpu before it proceeds.
+If it's already on, you'll see your device...possibly not existing.
+If there's any issues, it will revert to bootx64_original.efi and you'll have a mix driver set which causes some odd issues.

+I'm using an external display and if you do the same, you could just disconnect the display from a direct connection to the apple device...this will elimiate the need for this loader.
 ```

 This is built via mac.
 Windows should work but using cmd or powershell instead.
 This requires docker to be installed and running